 Evidence Internal auditor commentary Is there supporting paperwork for payments with appropriate authorisation?
-Yes A random sample of ten recent transactions was selected at this interim audit, following the paper trail from the minutes, purchase order through invoice, bank payment and cash book.
-There is a very well-evidenced support trail for all payments.
+Yes A random sample of five recent transactions was selected at this audit, following the paper trail from the minutes, purchase order through invoice, bank payment and cash book.
+NOTE: Whilst there is a complete trail, it might be useful to record the invoice numbers on Scribe, in order to assist differentiating payments where the same supplier/purchaser and value of transaction repeats often through the year.
 Where applicable, are internet banking transactions properly recorded and approved?
 Yes Is VAT correctly identified, recorded and claimed within time limits?
 Yes A VAT return for Q1 was submitted 15/07/21 for £2,923.11 A VAT return for Q2 was submitted 12/10/21 for £2,564.25 Has the Council adopted the General Power of Competence (GPOC) and is there evidence this is being applied correctly?
 Yes Yes, at the meeting held 15-05-2019.
-Are payments under s.137 separately recorded, minuted and is there evidence of direct benefit to electorate?
-Not applicable Where applicable, are payments of interest and principal sums in respect of loans paid in accordance with agreements?
-Yes PWLB ref 08288: Renovation of Town Hall £17,365.97 was paid 21/09/21.
-Outstanding balance as at 21/09/21 = £311,449.51 Additional comments:
+Are payments under s.1373 separately recorded, minuted and is there evidence of direct benefit to electorate?
+Not applicable